Precision autotuning for linear solvers via contextual bandit-based RL: Experiments

 where $\sigma_{\text{max}} > 0$ is the largest singular value and $\kappa \geq 1$ is the desired condition number, ensuring $\kappa(A) = \sigma_1 / \sigma_n = \kappa$.
 The singular values are sorted in descending order ($\sigma_1 = \sigma_2 = \cdots = \sigma_{n-1} = \sigma_{\text{max}} \geq \sigma_n = \sigma_{\text{max}} / \kappa$), resulting in a dense matrix $A$ with the specified condition number $\kappa(A) = \kappa$.
 The ground-truth solution $x \in \mathbb{R}^n$ is generated with entries independently sampled from a standard normal distribution, and the right-hand side vector $b = A x$.

-\tablename~\ref{tab:pm_ws} reports error metrics and iteration counts for the linear solve, organized by condition number ranges: low ($10^0$ to $10^3$), medium ($10^3$ to $10^6$), and high ($10^6$ to $10^9$). \tablename~\ref{tab:prec_usage} details the precision types selected within finer condition number intervals.
+\tablename~\ref{tab:pm_ws} reports error metrics and iteration counts for the linear solve, organized by condition number ranges: low ($10^0$ to $10^3$), medium ($10^3$ to $10^6$), and high ($10^6$ to $10^9$). \figurename~\ref{fig:prec_usage} details the precision types selected within finer condition number intervals.

-In terms of convergence, the conservative $W_1$ policy achieves universal convergence with $\xi = 100\%$ across all settings.
-By comparison, the aggressive $W_2$ policy maintains $100\%$ success at $\tau = 10^{-6}$ but shows reduced robustness at the stricter tolerance $\tau = 10^{-8}$, with $\xi$ decreasing to $89.2\%$ in the low-$\kappa$ tests (RL fails in a few test samples), likely because the RL had insufficient exposure to training data in this specific regime.
-With respect to accuracy, $W_1$ closely matches the FP64 baseline, producing forward error with the same order of magnitude and comparable backward errors.
+Regarding convergence, the conservative $W_1$ policy achieves universal convergence with a descent success rate $\xi = 100\%$ across all settings.
+In comparison, the aggressive $W_2$ policy maintains $100\%$ success at $\tau = 10^{-6}$ but shows reduced robustness at the stricter tolerance $\tau = 10^{-8}$, with $\xi$ decreasing to $89.2\%$ in the low-$\kappa$ tests (RL fails in a few test samples).
+This is likely because the RL had insufficient exposure to training data in this specific range.

+With respect to accuracy, $W_1$ closely matches the FP64 baseline, producing forward errors of the same order of magnitude and comparable backward errors.
 Precision lower than FP32 is never used in $W_1$.
-In contrast, $W_2$ exhibits a clear trade-off: BF16 and TF32 start to be used within low-to-medium $\kappa$ ranges, where smaller condition numbers theoretically permit lower-precision computations with decreased error amplification.
-In $W_2$, it permits the use of low precisions with substantially higher errors (e.g., \texttt{ferr} $\approx 10^{-7}$) to optimize the reward function, as long as the convergence quality is guaranteed.
-This behavioral distinction manifests in computational effort as well.
+By contrast, $W_2$ exhibits a clear trade-off: BF16 and TF32 start to be used within low-to-medium $\kappa$ ranges, which is consistent with the fact that smaller condition numbers theoretically permit lower-precision computations with decreased error amplification.
+The $W_2$ policy permits the use of low precisions with substantially higher errors (e.g., \texttt{ferr} $\approx 10^{-7}$) to optimize the reward function, as long as the convergence quality is guaranteed.

+This behavioral distinction also shows up in computational effort.
 The average number of outer iterations remains stable ($\approx 2.0$ to $2.35$) for both policies.
 However, the inner solver cost varies.
 The $W_2$ policy requires slightly more inner GMRES iterations (e.g., $8.00$ compared to $2.70$ for $W_1$ in low-$\kappa$ bins).
 This increase is needed to offset the growing rounding errors introduced by lower-precision formats.

 The visualization of $\texttt{ferr}$ and total GMRES iterations used for each test sample in $W_2$ is shown in \figurename~\ref{fig:err_iters}.
-The average performance degradation in \tablename~\ref{tab:pm_ws} from the $W_2$ is offset by a few instances that deviate from the identity line due to the aggressive strategy with reduced-precision preference.
+The average performance degradation in \tablename~\ref{tab:pm_ws} for the $W_2$ policy stems from a few instances that deviate from the identity line due to its aggressive strategy, favoring reduced precision.